Prisoner Review Board member resigns after paroled offender accused of killing 11-year-old boy, stabbing the child’s mother | CNN

 This was the suspect’s second stint on parole, Antoinette Ursitti, the chief of Chicago’s Bureau of Detectives, said during the March 15 news conference.

-Ursitti said Brand was put back in custody on a parole violation after he threatened the 33-year-old victim, with whom he’d had a prior relationship, via text messages and showed up at her house.
+Ursitti said Brand was put back in custody on a parole violation after he threatened the 33-year-old victim, with whom he’d had a relationship over 15 years ago, via text messages and showed up at her house.

 Brand has been charged with nine felony counts, Ursitti said, including first-degree murder and attempted first-degree murder.

-Court records obtained by CNN affiliate WBBM show Smith went to court on February 21 requesting an emergency order of protection for harassment, abuse and stalking.
-She said Brand sent threatening text messages and wanted the order “for my safety, for him to stay away from Me and my apartment and my children.”
-The judge denied the order, saying Smith “presented insufficient evidence of an emergency.”
+A court order obtained by CNN shows Smith went to court on February 21 requesting an emergency order of protection.
+The judge denied the request, saying Smith “presented insufficient evidence of an emergency.”
+The order states Smith’s case was to continue on March 13 — the same day the family was attacked.

 Late last week, the Prisoner Review Board’s general counsel Kahalah Clay told CNN in a statement that after Brand was taken back into custody in February, “A PRB hearing determined the alleged violations did not meet the standards to detain him.”